mo-ameenx0/pasyncio/README.md

 )
 ```

-I think now after this simple comparison the issue is visible. python requires so much run asynchronous program.
+I think now after this simple comparison the issue is visible. python requires so much to run asynchronous programs.
 However,
 the previous python example could be modified more to make it easier to read.

 ```python